trappitsch/PyThinking/README.md

 *Note*: Without the book, you won't learn anything, so no reason to keep on reading.
 I won't repeat the questions in the exercises, I won't give details on the PyCode boxes when things should be obvious.

+## Other resources

+There are other code translations out there.
+Especially interesting is the code translation that can be found on the [PyMC3 github](https://github.com/pymc-devs/resources/tree/master/Rethinking_2).
+I am here and there drawing directly from their effort, however, decided to use [PyStan](https://github.com/stan-dev/pystan) where RStan is used in the book instead of trying to translate everything to PyMC3.

 ## General notes

 This code translation assumes that you have some basic python knowledge.
 Otherwise, why go through the pain, use R.